 .

-* Some accounts say "25 Head Coaches" but I can only document 24.
+* Some accounts say "25 Head Coaches"

-Contact Me if you have a clarification about this.
+Contact Me if you know different.

 was used for outdoor P.E. classes.
 The current Shaw Library would be to the left (north) of this group of "Bison".

-Behind the squad and across South Front Street are from left, the Clearfield High School (see below), a house where the current Episcopal Church now stands, East Cherry Street, a house that is now the Christopher
+Behind the squad and across South Front Street are from left, the Clearfield High School (see below), a house

 Kratzer B & B, and another house that is now the Amon,Mitchell & Walsh realty office.